coryshain/cdr/README.md

-# Deconvolutional time series regression (DTSR)
+# Continuous-Time Deconvolutional Regression (CDR)
-DTSR is a regression technique for modeling temporally diffuse effects (Shain & Schuler, 2018).
+CDR (formerly _deconvolutional time series regression_ or _DTSR_) is a regression technique for modeling temporally diffuse effects (Shain & Schuler, 2018, 2019).

-This repository contains source code for the `dtsr` Python module as well as support for reproducing published experiments.
+This repository contains source code for the `cdr` Python module as well as support for reproducing published experiments.
-Full documentation for the `dtsr` module is available at [http://dtsr.readthedocs.io/en/latest/](http://dtsr.readthedocs.io/en/latest/).
+Full documentation for the `cdr` module is available at [http://dtsr.readthedocs.io/en/latest/](http://dtsr.readthedocs.io/en/latest/).

-DTSR models can be trained and evaluated using provided utility executables.
+CDR models can be trained and evaluated using provided utility executables.
-Help strings for all available utilities can be viewed by running `python -m dtsr.bin.help`.
+Help strings for all available utilities can be viewed by running `python -m cdr.bin.help`.
 Full repository documentation, including an API, is provided at the link above.

 Note that some published experiments below also involve fitting LME and GAM models, which require `rpy2` and therefore won't work on Windows systems without some serious hacking.
-The `dtsr` module is cross-platform and therefore DTSR models should train regardless of operating system.
+The `cdr` module is cross-platform and therefore CDR models should train regardless of operating system.

 ## Reproducing published results